If you are a landlord renting out a property, the responsibility for paying Council Tax depends on what sort of letting arrangement you have.

-- Whether the property you rent out is furnished or unfurnished
+- whether the property is furnished or unfurnished

-- What was the previous owners name and new address
+- the previous owner's name and new address

-- What is your solicitor or managing agent's name and address
+- your solicitor or managing agent's name and address

-- Your contact details i.e. mobile number, email address and current residential address
+- your contact details, like your mobile number, email address, and current residential address

-- Details of any alterations you have made to the property you rent out.
+- details of any alterations you have made to the property

-A person who appears to us to be the owner or managing agent of a particular dwelling is required to supply specified information as long as:
+A person who appears to be the owner or managing agent of a dwelling is required to supply specified information if:

-- It is required only for the purpose of identifying the liable person for the period concerned.
+- it is required to identify the liable person for that period

-A person on whom such a notice is served is required to supply the information within 21 days.
+A person served with such a notice must supply the information within 21 days.

-Failure to comply with the request for information may result in a financial penalty being imposed on an owner or managing agent who are served with a notice as described above, but fail to comply with its requirements.
+Failure to provide the requested information can result in a financial penalty for an owner or managing agent who does not comply with the notice requirements.